3lvia/edna-dbt-library/README.md

 #### `incremental_log`

 A BigQuery-specific materialization for incremental loads that includes logging of model run events.
 Supports partitioning and clustering configurations.
+Can be configured with `backfill_interval_days` to limit the maximum time window for backfilling data from the last successful run.

 ### Product Registration